-135. The annual capital expenditure on canals in Sind, other than those included in the Karachi and Fulcli canals systems and those which will be absorbed in the Lloyd Barrey's project, has been about 0.30 and this amount has been allowed annually for the future.
+135. The annual capital expenditure on canals in Sind, other than those included in the Karachi and Fuleli canals systems and those which will be absorbed in the Lloyd Barrege project, has been about 0.30 and this amount has been allowed annually for the future.

-60 AND 80-A.-CIVIL WORKS AND OTHER CAPITAL EXPENDITURE NOT CHARGED TO BEVERUE.
+60 AND 60-A. --CIVIL WORKS AND OTHEB CAPITAL EXPENDITURE NOT CHARGED TO REVERUE.
+A.--Basic figure.